khalid-hussain/shaheen/chap7.md

 continue.
 Have a look at other injured soldiers and do meet me when you are done."

-Abul Hassan, Badr bin Mughira and Musa went away while Bashir Bin Hassan continued tending to the needs of the wounded.
+Abul Hassan, Badr bin Mughira and Musa went away while Bashir bin Hassan continued tending to the needs of the wounded.
 Like the other cities of Andalus, his fame had also reached Granada.